ricardomonla/dtic-BITACORAs/_prompts/prompts_app_dtic-BITACORAs.md

 ## Version History

+- **Version 1.15.0:** 2025-11-14 - Updated DTIC-SYS-DOC-001 and DTIC-SYSTEM-DOCS-001 templates to specify the Vite config approach for dynamic version loading: define VERSION in vite.config.ts by reading package.json, and use import.meta.env.VERSION in components.
+- **Version 1.14.0:** 2025-11-14 - Updated DTIC-SYS-DOC-001 and DTIC-SYSTEM-DOCS-001 templates to specify the current 'with' syntax for JSON import in Vite React apps: `import packageJson from '../../package.json' with { type: 'json' };` and access with `packageJson.version`.
+- **Version 1.13.0:** 2025-11-14 - Updated DTIC-SYS-DOC-001 and DTIC-SYSTEM-DOCS-001 templates to specify the correct assert syntax for JSON import in Vite React apps: `import packageJson from '../../package.json' assert { type: 'json' };` and access with `packageJson.version`.
+- **Version 1.12.0:** 2025-11-14 - Updated DTIC-SYS-DOC-001 and DTIC-SYSTEM-DOCS-001 templates to specify the correct method for dynamic version loading from package.json in Vite React apps: use `import * as packageJson from '../../package.json'` and access with `packageJson.version`.
+- **Version 1.11.0:** 2025-11-14 - Added requirement for dynamic version loading from package.json in frontend UI components instead of hardcoding as mandatory step in DTIC-SYS-DOC-001 and DTIC-SYSTEM-DOCS-001 templates.
+- **Version 1.10.0:** 2025-11-14 - Added mandatory requirement to update hardcoded version displays in frontend UI code (e.g., Navbar.tsx) along with package.json updates in DTIC-SYS-DOC-001 and DTIC-SYSTEM-DOCS-001 templates.
+- **Version 1.9.0:** 2025-11-14 - Updated DTIC-SYS-DOC-001 and DTIC-SYSTEM-DOCS-001 templates to include mandatory requirements for CHANGELOG.md table format with "Tipo" and "Descripción" columns, and consistent version updates in both backend and frontend package.json files.
+- **Version 1.8.0:** 2025-11-14 - Updated DTIC-SYS-DOC-001 and DTIC-SYSTEM-DOCS-001 templates to include mandatory requirements for CHANGELOG.md in Spanish and consistent version updates in both backend and frontend package.json files.
+- **Version 1.7.0:** 2025-11-14 - Updated DTIC-BACKUP-RESTORE-001 template to include delete and download operations for backup files
 - **Version 1.6.0:** 2025-11-14 - Added DTIC-BACKUP-RESTORE-001 template for backup and restore operations
 - **Version 1.5.0:** 2025-11-14 - Nueva plantilla DTIC-SYSTEM-001 para modificaciones y administración del sistema, incluyendo gestión de usuarios, permisos, configuraciones de seguridad y ajustes de parámetros.
 - **Version 1.4.0:** 2025-11-14 - Nueva plantilla DTIC-PDF-IMPORT-001 para importación de datos desde archivos PDF a la base de datos, incluyendo extracción de texto, parsing estructurado, mapeo de schema, inserción con error handling y manejo de multi-line entries, duplicados y problemas de conexión.